Classic Controller: Classic Controller Pro

 In early 2009, Nintendo announced the Classic Controller Pro which functions the same as the original Classic Controller with the exception of the shoulder buttons, which are now digital trigger-shaped buttons arranged vertically rather than horizontally.
-Instead of a SNES controller, this one is shaped more like a GameCube controller, and has an overall layout almost identical to a Sony Dual Analog Controller for the PlayStation.
+Instead of a SNES controller, this one is shaped more like a GameCube controller, and has an overall layout almost identical to Sony's DualShock series of controllers for PlayStation consoles.
 Physical changes include the ZL and ZR buttons, which are now full shoulder buttons, the addition of grips underneath the controller for additional stability, and analog sticks which are spaced farther apart than the original.
 The cord is positioned on top of the controller rather than the bottom, and the spring-loaded attachment slot underneath the original model was removed.
 The Pro version was first released in Japan in August 2009 in white and black versions.
 It was subsequently released in Europe and North America in November 2009 and April 2010, respectively (though only in black in Europe).
 The black version was available bundled with Monster Hunter Tri, Pro Evolution Soccer 2010, and SD Gundam Gashapon Wars.

 Copies of Goldeneye 007 Classic Edition were bundled with a limited edition gold-colored Classic Controller Pro.

 In addition to the standard colors, a black version with gold-colored artwork on the face was available bundled with Samurai Warriors 3 in Japan, and a completely gold-colored version was available bundled in the GoldenEye 007 Classic Edition, and in Japan as a Club Nintendo reward.
 A red version was packed with limited copies of Xenoblade Chronicles in Europe, and was eventually released separately in Europe as well.
 The L and R shoulder buttons are also no longer analog as they were on the original Classic Controller.